mlcommons/mobile_app_open/flutter/documentation/firebase.md

 Flutter app is used as a source for structure of JSON data in requests to Firebase Functions.
 Whenever you change any of the data classes, you should re-generate JSON schema and JSON parser for Functions.

-For this you need Quicktype instaled: `npm install -g quicktype`
+For this you need Quicktype installed: `npm install -g quicktype`

 To generate schema and parser run the following command: `make flutter/generate-result-schema`

 ## Developing Firebase Functions

-All `firebase` and `npm` commands should be run unside `firebase_functions/functions` directory.
+All `firebase` and `npm` commands should be run inside `firebase_functions/functions` directory.

 One time setup: